develop-me/bootcamp--week-06--php/challenges/05-autoloading/README.md

 **Hint**: You can use `dd()` instead of `dump()` to stop the PHP at a specific point.
 This can be useful if later lines are causing errors.

+**Hint**: Use split view in VS Code so that you have `index.php` on the right and the class that you're working on on the left.
+Then you can always see how your class is being used.

 1) Put the following class in the `App` namespace:

     ```php